eduardbahrin/work-day-scheduler/README.md

 ## Usage

-- Each time-block is colour-coded according to whether the time is in the past (grey), present (blue), or future (yellow).
+- Each time-block is colour-coded according to whether the time is in the past (grey), present (red), or future (green).
 - Users can save events by inputting text in a time-block and then clicking the save button.
 - Events can be removed by deleting text and then clicking the save button.